Proudly Serving Montgomery County Maryland

 301 Inspiration Lane, Second Floor, Gaithersburg, MD 20878

-Kentlands Psychotherapy is an excellent place to turn for understanding how to provide healthy support to your child as they continue along their individual paths.
-Our psychologists and child therapists are highly trained and have been trained and employed at some of the best DC area and Montgomery County institutions such as Children’s National Medical Center and The Katherine Thomas School.
+Kentlands Psychotherapy is an excellent place to turn for understanding how to provide healthy support to your child as they continue along their paths.
+Our child psychologists and child therapists are highly trained and have been trained and employed at some of the best DC area and Montgomery County institutions such as Children’s National Medical Center and The Laure Center.
+More information of younger children, preschoolers, and adolescents can be found be following these links.

 I’m at my wits end with my daughter’s temper tantrums.
 What can a child counselor do to help us, . . . me?